 PCOS can make it a lot easier to gain weight.
 This extra weight can worsen your PCOS symptoms.
 There is no single recommended diet for PCOS but it is important to maintain a healthy lifestyle.

-A healthy lifestyle includes regular exercise and eating a variety of vegetables, fruits, legumes, whole grains, low-fat or fat-free dairy products, good fats such as olive oil, avocados and nuts, and adequate amounts of protein.
+A healthy lifestyle includes regular exercise and eating a healthy diet.
+This includes a variety of vegetables, fruits, legumes, whole grains, low-fat or fat-free dairy products, good fats such as olive oil, avocados and nuts, and adequate amounts of protein.
 You should also avoid trans fats, saturated fats, processed sugars and excessive sodium.

-Although there is no diet prescribed for PCOS, the Mediterranean diet has been proven to have good results for people with PCOS since it involves eating a lot of low GI foods and anti-inflammatory foods.
+Although there is no diet prescribed for PCOS, the Mediterranean diet has been proven to have good results.
+This is because it involves eating a lot of low GI foods and anti-inflammatory foods.

 The Mediterranean diet has also been shown to improve fertility.
 A recent study found that women who tried the Mediterranean diet were more successful in getting pregnant than women who were not on the diet.